hossam-mahmoudatta/NTI_ATMEGA_PORTAL/TASK04_TRAFFICLEDS/Readme.md

-# Task 3: Display on 7-Segment and LEDs Simultaneously
+# Task 3: Simulating a Traffic Light with Delay displayed on a 7-Segment

 ### Required:
 1. Create 7 Segment Display Drivers